I have two main focuses as I write this weekly blog. Two driving questions that I have in my mind while making decisions. They are:

 Here is what Max had to say.

-A perfect score on the quiz we took in class about the given topics.
+A perfect score on the quiz we took in class on the given topics.

 This is one of the documents we studied about the Latin American Revolution.